RMI/etoolbox/README.rst

       a couple useful features:

-      *  Support for easily storing and retrieving a range of Python objects, including builtins, pandas and numpy objects, and most custom objects.
+      *  Support for easily storing and retrieving a range of Python objects, including builtins, pandas, polars, and numpy objects, and most custom objects.
       *  Store dataframes and arrays in standard formats so DataZip and even Python are not required for using data from DataZips.